LLNL/MDAS/README.md

 ### Accompanying Data and Manuscript

-This software is accompanied by the input data, which is available via Zenodo.
+This software is accompanied by the input data, which is available via Zenodo (doi: [10.5281/zenodo.7199961](https://zenodo.org/record/7199961)).

 The research that this software underpins was documented in: